-One of the most reflective and challenging subjects as a first-time founder is understanding the definition of mission, vision, and values, especially mission.
+As a first-time founder, one of the most reflective and challenging subjects is understanding the definition of mission, vision, and values, especially mission.
 Before defining these statements for your company, you need to know their meaning.
-Using my case as an example, a friend told me that he couldn't see what my company does because these statements weren't clear, and he was right.
-They weren't clear even for me because of my lack of a solid definition.
+Using my case as an example, a friend told me he couldn't see what my company does because these statements weren't clear, and he was right.
+They weren't clear even to me because I lacked a solid definition.

 Thus I decided to take some time to study and learn these definitions.
 After a whole weekend of discussing and asking, "Why do we do this?", "What is your purpose?", "What motivate us?"
 I can say that I finally could comprehend those definitions better.
 Before sharing the characterization I found, I need to step back and understand some atemporal and temporal characteristics.